 Seamless MDT Login with Auto-Lock for Patrol Cars

 Compliance requirements for law enforcement’s MDTs are getting stricter and requires a solution that meets the needs of both the user’s ease-of-use and the IT team’s need for stronger security.
 It’s ironic that accessing a car has gotten faster and easier while accessing a computer has only gotten more complex and time-consuming.
 MDTs generally require long passwords to be typed plus a second authentication factor.
 This makes it difficult and inefficient for officers to access what they need while maintaining strong security.
 Non-compliance can result in the loss of access to resources.
-GateKeeper Enterprise for law enforcement lets officers login faster and seamlessly into their MDCs.
+GateKeeper Enterprise for law enforcement gives officers faster and seamless MDT logins.

 Fast login with 2FA for all in-vehicle computers.

 The FBI’s CJIS compliance requires all MDTs to have “advanced authentication” when not in a physically secure premise (the police station).
 Why are we making it more difficult for front-line public safety employees to do their jobs?
 Most 2FA solutions actually require MORE steps from each end user to perform the additional authentication.
 Although this increases security, the downside is that users will become more frustrated.
 IT costs may go up, especially during the transition from one factor to two factor.
-Officer need simpler, faster 2FA authentication with less effort.
+Officers need a CJIS compliance solution that gives them simpler, faster 2FA authentication with less effort.